rpomponio/neuroHarmonize/README.rst

 You must also provide a **covariate matrix** which is a ``pandas`` DataFrame containing covariates to control for during harmonization.
 All covariates must be encoded numerically (no categorical covariates allowed).
-The DataFrame must also contain a single column "SITE" with the site labels for ComBat.
+The DataFrame must also contain a single column "SITE" with labels for ComBat to identify sites.

 ::